 Orange Beach's Trusted HVAC Team

 Orange Beach runs on a different model than most Baldwin County cities.
-Nearly 69% of its housing stock is multi-unit condos — Bella Luna, Perdido Grande, Phoenix on the Bay, Cottages at Romar, and dozens of others along the Gulf and bay — and the majority of those units are active vacation rentals earning average annual revenues near $91,000.
-With 60% occupancy rates and peak nightly rates around $400, a non-functional AC unit is not a maintenance issue: it's a revenue crisis.
+Nearly 69% of its housing stock is multi-unit condos — Bella Luna, Perdido Grande, Phoenix on the Bay, Cottages at Romar, and dozens of others along the Gulf and bay — and the majority of those units are active vacation rentals that bring in meaningful annual revenue for their owners.
+With strong seasonal occupancy and premium peak-week rates, a non-functional AC unit is not a maintenance issue: it's a revenue crisis.
 At the same time, neighborhoods like Ono Island and Terry Cove are home to full-time residents in upscale waterfront homes where reliability and discretion matter more than urgency pricing.

 The corrosion environment in Orange Beach is severe.
 Direct Gulf-front condos receive salt spray almost daily, and the constant humidity from both the Gulf and surrounding bays means outdoor equipment that isn't maintained on a coastal schedule will fail ahead of schedule — often well ahead.
 The median construction year here is 2000, which means a significant portion of installed equipment is now 20–25 years old and operating in one of the most aggressive environments in the country.
 Bear Point Estates has the golf-cart-and-marina character of a close-knit neighborhood, but the same salt air challenge as the high-rise buildings visible across the water.
 Ono Island, as a private gated community with no short-term rentals, has a different service profile entirely — owner-occupied homes with long-term maintenance expectations and higher standards for how service calls are conducted.
 We work across Ono Island, Bear Point Estates, Terry Cove, Cotton Bayou, Windward Lakes, Caswell, Mariner Lakes, The Peninsula at Cotton Bayou, Summerchase, Bayou St. John, Palm Harbor, Water's Edge, Bella Luna, Perdido Grande, and Orange Beach East.